Charles G. Bond

-Charles Grosvenor Bond (May 29, 1877 – January 10, 1974) was a Republican United States Representative from the state of New York who served in the 67th United States Congress.
+Charles Grosvenor Bond (May 29, 1877 – January 8, 1974) was a Republican United States Representative from the state of New York who served in the 67th United States Congress.

 Biography

 Bond, a nephew of American Civil War general Charles H. Grosvenor, was born in Columbus, Ohio, the son of William W. and Frances (Currier) Bond.
-He attended the public schools; was graduated from the law department of Ohio State University at Columbus in 1899; was admitted to the bar the same year and commenced the practice of law in Columbus, Ohio.
-He moved to New York City in 1903 and continued the practice of his profession.
+He attended public school, graduated from the law department of Ohio State University at Columbus in 1899, and was admitted to the bar the same year, commencing the practice of law in Columbus, Ohio.
+He moved to New York City in 1903 and continued to practice his profession.
 He married Bertha Gildersleeve Paterson on June 27, 1905.

 Career

 Elected as a Republican, Bond served one term as U. S. Representative from New York's eighth district in the Sixty-seventh United States Congress from March 4, 1921, to March 3, 1923.

 Defeated in 1922, Bond resumed the practice of law and made an unsuccessful bid for the borough presidency of Brooklyn in 1926.
-He was the attorney for writer O. Henry, and was a delegate to Republican National Convention from New York, 1936.
-He served as chairman of the Alcohol Beverage Control Board of New York City from 1934 to 1970 when he retired at 93 years of age.
+He was the attorney for writer O. Henry, and was a delegate to the Republican National Convention from New York in 1936.
+Bond served as chairman of the Alcohol Beverage Control Board of New York City from 1934 to 1970 when he retired at 93 years of age.

 Death

-Bond died in Bound Brook, New Jersey, on January 10, 1974 (age 96 years, 226 days).
+Bond died in Bound Brook, New Jersey, on January 8, 1974 (age 96 years, 224 days).
 He was cremated and his ashes are interred at West Union Street Cemetery, Athens, Ohio.
 His granddaughter, Geraldine Bond Laybourne, founded the Oxygen Network after leading Nickelodeon's huge growth in the 1970s and '80s.